Saladfork4/DXTC/README.md

 # DXTC
-Decompresses DXTC-compressed images into NSBitmapImageRep (Objective-C).
+Decompresses DXTC-compressed (S3TC) images into NSBitmapImageRep (Objective-C).

+# Disclaimer

+Designed for the BLP2 format in World of Warcraft.